 Illinois Network of Charter Schools

 Andrew Broy is the president of the Illinois Network of Charter Schools, a statewide advocacy and charter school support organization serving 154 charter campuses in Illinois that collectively educate more than 65,000 public school students.
-In eight years, he has grown the organization substantially and launched a political action committee to supplement the organization's legislative work.
+In ten years, he has grown the organization substantially and launched a political action committee to supplement the organization's legislative work.
 Working directly with legislative leadership, INCS supported the enactment of the Illinois Charter School Quality Act and secured equitable per pupil funding for charter public students.